-- achieving active, fine grain design to create a pedestrian-oriented environment and passive surveillance towards the public realm; - creating a suitable an appropriate ratio of solid and void elements that resemble the industrial past of the area; - creating visual interest through the arrangement of fenestration, balconies and the application of architectural features such as including external shading devices, windowsills; - maintaining an appropriate level of design simplicity by avoiding overly busy façades that rely on a multitude of materials and colours; - avoiding large expanses of glazing with a horizontal emphasis; - not competing with the more elaborate detailing of the heritage building(s) on the subject site or an adjoining site adjoining land; - avoiding highly reflective glazing in openings of heritage buildings; - maintaining existing openings and the inter-floor height of a heritage building and avoid new floor plates and walls cutting through historic openings; - encouraging the retention of solid built form behind retained heritage façades and avoid balconies behind existing openings so as to avoid facadism; and - ensuring projections such as balconies, building services, architectural features (other than shading devices, mouldings etc.) do not intrude into a setback and not dominate the façade do not visually dominate the façade.
+achieving active, fine grain design to create a pedestrian-oriented environment and passive surveillance towards the public realm;

+- creating an appropriate ratio of solid and void elements that resemble the industrial past of the area; - creating visual interest through the arrangement of fenestration, balconies and the application of architectural features including external shading devices, windowsills; - maintaining an appropriate level of design simplicity by avoiding overly busy façades that rely on a multitude of materials and colours; - avoiding large expanses of glazing with a horizontal emphasis; - not competing with the more elaborate detailing of the heritage building(s) on the subject site or adjoining land; - avoiding highly reflective glazing in openings of heritage buildings; - maintaining existing openings and the inter-floor height of a heritage building and avoid new floor plates and walls cutting through historic openings; - encouraging the retention of solid built form behind retained heritage façades and avoid balconies behind openings so as to avoid facadism; and - ensuring projections such as balconies, building services, architectural features (other than shading devices, mouldings etc.) do not intrude into a setback and not visually dominate the façade.